LambdaIITH/ftb_Flutter-CodeBase/README.md

 # Flutter_bugs

-Flutter bugs made with ♥ by Lambda
+Flutter bugs made with ♥ by Snoop Dogg when at Lambda

 ## Installation